nathancfox/single-cell-database/docs/scdb_tutorial_working.md

 ## Using a Different Version <a name=using_a_different_version></a>

 These access functions are versioned.
-By using the `current` version in the `source()` (R) and setup script (Python), you automatically loaded the last stable version.
+By using the `current` version in the setup script, you automatically loaded the last stable version.
 You can get a list of all available versions with the setup script on the command line.
+Either setup script can be used for this.
+Below, I used the Python one.

 ```
-$ source /data/single_cell_database/src/setup -l
+$ source /data/single_cell_database/src/setup_py -l
 current -> v0.3
 devel
 v0.2